Event

 Moderator: Pauliina Murphy, Engagement and Communications Director, World Benchmarking Alliance

-• Navid Hanif, Assistant Secretary General for Economic Development, Department of Economic and Social Affairs (DESA)
+• Navid Hanif, Assistant Secretary General for Economic Development, UN DESA

 • Sebnem Sener, Head of Private Finance for the SDGs, United Nations Development Programme

-• Cristina Gili White, Chief Engagement Officer, Global Reporting Initiative
+• Cristina Gil White, Chief Engagement Officer, Global Reporting Initiative

 • Prof. Jorge A. Pérez-Pineda, Associate Professor, University of Madrid